 2014: The Missouri Department of Natural Resources is celebrating 40 years of taking care of Missouri’s natural resources.
 As part of the Division of Environmental Quality, the Environmental Services Program supports the other programs in the department that require scientific data for their work.

 Following is a look back at a few of the programs managed by the Environmental Services Program:

 The Clean Water Act of 1972 established that the health of a stream should be measured by the biota that resides within it.
 For this reason, the U.S. Environmental Protection Agency (EPA) encouraged states to establish biological criteria to determine if streams are healthy or impaired.
-Development of the water quality assessment program, was a cooperative effort between the Department of Natural Resources, the University of Missouri, the Missouri Resources Assessment Partnership, and funding from EPA.
-This partnership identified three core objectives for the development of an aquatic biological assessment program:
+Development of the water quality assessment program, was a cooperative effort between the Department of Natural Resources,

 - The partitioning of Missouri into aquatic ecoregions;